Jenius Bank

 Research Triage for Web / Mobile 2.0

-While 1.0 was essentially out-of-the-box, 2.0 presented opportunities to customize and add functionality within the capacity of design and engineering.
-Brand, design, product, platform, strategy, and engineering leadership all had various perspectives, and were engaging research frantically for guidance!
+For example, our web / mobile 1.0 was essentially out-of-the-box, but 2.0 presented opportunities to customize and add functionality within the capacity of design and engineering.
+Brand, design, product, platform, strategy, and engineering leadership all had various and conflicting perspectives on how to approach this.

-I led a series of workshops to slow down and unify the conversation around a shared reality:
+I led a series of workshops to slow down and unify the conversation towards a shared reality:

-2. Brainstormed research needs in a psychological safe-space.
+Brainstormed research needs in a psychological safe space.
 No idea was a bad idea.

-For example, we discovered many needs shared a common anxiety around understanding models for navigation and feature-appetite.
-We established a conceptual baseline by addressing this holistically through market intel, card sort, and preference testing.
-We then narrowed and tested design concepts on navigation and actions that had high-preference.
+We discovered many needs shared a common anxiety around navigation and feature-appetite.
+We addressed this holistically through market intel, a card sort, and preference testing.
+We then narrowed and tested design concepts on navigation, which corresponded to other secondary anxieties stakeholders held.

-As a result, teams had a clear and cohesive understanding of research momentum and trade-offs; as research needs were de-prioritized it was recognized as the greater good of the business.
+As a result, teams had a clear and cohesive understanding of the research momentum and trade-offs; research needs that were de-prioritized were done so for the greater good.

 AI-Empowerment

-As generative AI tools were rapidly evolving, I saw an opportunity to improve our efficiency and insight generation.
+As generative AI tools were rapidly evolving, I saw an opportunity to improve our efficiency and insight generation as a team.

-Rather than fragmented experimentation, I provided structured exploration of AI within the team.
-Every month we met up to discuss or informally compare notes.
+Transparency is foundational for me in AI adoption.
+Rather than fragmented experimentation, I provided a structured exploration of AI for the team.
+Every month we met up to discuss or informally compare notes on how we were using it.

 Research Workflow Mindmap

+I facilitated a research workshop around workflow mindmaps to broaden the team’s thinking about potential AI use cases.
 Each researcher categorizes their typical efforts, breaks them down into fundamental processes, then evaluates each process in terms of AI potential.
-This broadened the teams thinking about potential AI use cases and helped us discover new applications.
+Ultimately this helped us discover new applications for AI, like stimuli building and data graphing.

+I hosted a “Gains and Pains” retro to help us learn from each other, avoid repeating AI mistakes, and useful methods.
 Each researcher listed different applications of AI that they attempted over the past month, then reflected on its usefulness and efficiency.
 We shared prompts for especially meaningful scenarios.
-This helped us learn from each other; we could avoid repeating poor AI applications while sharing meaningful one.

 Competitive Gathering Acceleration